TedCha/yahoo_finance_scraper/README.md

 python yfinance_scraper.py
 ```

-The script will ask for a stock symbol (the abbreviated stock name for the company).
+The script will ask for a stock ticker (the abbreviated stock name for the company).

-After inputting the stock symbol, the script will scrape the data and write it to a .xlsx file and store it in the ./yahoo_finance_data_scrape/output directory with the stock symbol as part of the naming convention.
+After inputting the stock ticker, the script will scrape the data and write it to a .xlsx file and store it in the ./yahoo_finance_data_scrape/output directory with the stock symbol as part of the naming convention.

 The workbook will contain five sheets: Summary, Profile, Income_Statement, Balance_Sheet, and Cash_Flow.